dkhublani/Nesh_Project/README.md

 ### Run the command-

-python -m pip install -r requirements.txt
+* python -m pip install -r requirements.txt

  OR

  pip install -r requirements.txt

  pip3/python3 according to the version of the python to install dependencies associated with the post

+* python flask app.py

+* Copy the server IP to any web browser

+* Enter the ticker (OXY, EOG, APC, APA, COP and PXD) and hit submit button